thomasgtaylor/how.wtf/content/post/2023-03-05-how-to-remove-or-delete-a-ppa-in-ubuntu.md

 categories:
 - os
 date: 2023-03-05 01:15:00-04:00
-description: How to remove or delete a PPA (Personal Package Archive) in Debian-based distributions.
+description: How to remove or delete a PPA (Personal Package Archive) in Debian-baseddistributions.
 tags:
 - linux
 title: How to remove or delete a PPA in Ubuntu